-Figure 1: UK Economic Policy Uncertainty Index (Baker et al., 2016) Notes: This figure plots the UK Economic Policy Uncertainty Index of Baker et al. (2016) from January 2000 to January 2021.
+Figure 1.
+UK economic policy uncertainty index (Baker, Bloom, and Davis 2016).
+Notes: This figure plots the UK economic policy uncertainty index of Baker, Bloom, and Davis (2016) from January 2000 to January 2021.
 The leftmost vertical line refers to the month of the EU referendum, June 2016.
 The rightmost vertical line refers to the first month of the accelerated spread of the COVID-19 virus in the UK, March 2020.